Are you ready to start crafting for Christmas?

 I made some kitchen towels in the past for fall, and I didn’t give them any special treatment, and by that, I used them for cleaning counters, drying up hands, etc.

-I did this because I wanted to see how “fragile” the project will be, and to my surprise, everything stayed in place.
+I did this because I wanted to see how “fragile” the project would be, and to my surprise, everything stayed in place.

 Don’t they look cute?
 Also a perfect present for someone that loves baking and all things Christmas.